ldengel3718/Engr3/README.md

 ### Reflection

 The first part of this project was not too bad but changing the dimensions led to many problems for me.
 It created a few errors with the fillets and somehow created new parts.
 After getting this fixed up it looked great.
+I learned how to use the parallel tool.
+I would advise paying attention to your initial sketch as changing the dimensions really screwed mine up.
 &nbsp;